TheWangYang/TheWangYang.github.io/_posts/2025-4-10-The Second Half.md

 title: The Second Half
 ---

-The Second Half

 tldr: We’re at AI’s halftime.

-For decades, AI has largely been about developing new methods, models, and algorithms that could show improvements in major benchmarks.
+For decades, AI has largely been about developing new training methods and models.
 And it worked: from beating world champions at chess and Go, surpassing most humans on the SAT and bar exams, to earning IMO and IOI gold medals.
-Behind these historic milestones—DeepBlue, AlphaGo, GPT-4, and the o-series—are fundamental innovations in AI methods: search, deep RL, scaling, and reasoning.
+Behind these milestones in the history book — DeepBlue, AlphaGo, GPT-4, and the o-series — are fundamental innovations in AI methods: search, deep RL, scaling, and reasoning.

-What’s different now?
-In three words: RL finally works.
-More precisely: RL finally generalizes.
+So what’s different now?
+In three words: **RL finally works**.
+More precisely: **RL finally generalizes**.
 After several major detours, we’ve landed on a working recipe to solve a wide range of RL tasks using language and reasoning.
 Even a year ago, if you told most AI researchers that a single recipe could tackle software engineering, creative writing, IMO-level math, mouse-and-keyboard manipulation, and long-form question answering — they’d laugh at your hallucinations.
 Each of these tasks is incredibly difficult and many researchers spend their entire PhDs focused on just one narrow slice.

 Yet it happened.

 So what comes next?
-The second half of AI—starting now—will shift focus from solving well-defined problems to defining the right problems.
-In this new era, evaluation takes center stage.
+The second half of AI — starting now — will shift focus from solving problems to defining problems.
+In this new era, evaluation becomes more important than training.
 Instead of just asking, “Can we train a model to solve X?”, we’re asking, “What should we be training AI to do, and how do we measure real progress?”
-To thrive in this second half, we’ll need a timely shift in mindset and skill set, ones perhaps closer to a product manager than to a scientist or hacker.
+To thrive in this second half, we’ll need a timely shift in mindset and skill set, ones perhaps closer to a product manager.

 ## The first half

-To make sense of the first half, let’s make sense of its winners.
+To make sense of the first half, look at its winners.
 What do you consider to be the most impactful AI papers so far?

 I tried the quiz in Stanford 224N, and the answers were not surprising: Transformer, AlexNet, GPT-3, etc. What’s common about these papers?
 They propose some fundamental breakthroughs to train better models.
 But also, they managed to publish their papers by showing some (significant) improvements on some benchmarks.